Is Billing Foreign Customers In Their Local Currency Better?

 Create a positive impact on sales

-When working with international clients, finding out which currency they prefer to use is essential.
-Generally, people prefer transactions in a currency they're familiar with, usually their home currency.
-Hence, if you have always billed in the currency you wish to receive with no regard for clients, it may be time to rethink this practice.
+When working with international clients, determining which currency they prefer is essential.
+Generally, people prefer transactions in a familiar currency, usually their home currency.
+Hence, if you have always billed in the currency you wish to receive without regard for clients, it may be time to rethink this practice.

 Become more competitive in foreign markets